 BİLET Stage 2 (Proficiency Exam)

-BİLET Stage 2 has three parts; Speaking, Reading and Writing.
+BİLET Stage 2 has four parts; Speaking, Reading, Listening and Writing.
 Below you may find the details for each section.
 Students who receive a grade of 60 or higher from this exam are exempt from the English Preparatory Year and can begin their departmental studies.
 Students who get a grade lower than 60 from this exam start at their relevant level in the English Preparatory Year according to their results from BİLET Stage 1.

 Each student takes the exam individually, and is asked questions in English by two English instructors.
 The exam takes about 4-5 minutes and each student is asked 3 - 4 questions about general topics that the student can express an opinion about.

 - Students are asked a few questions from general topics that anyone can have an opinion about.
 Each student will be asked about 3 - 4 questions from one of these general topics.

 - Students are asked agree/disagree types of questions as well as their thoughts about a certain topic by giving reasons and explanations.